 Internationalized Domain Names (IDNs) refer to the ability to use characters from any language (e.g., á, ç, è, ñ, ö) in domain names.
 While there is common agreement that introducing IDNs is a worthwhile objective, there are inherent technical challenges complicating implementation.
 In addition, the Domain Name System (DNS) that links text-based website names to their numeric IP addresses primarily uses the ASCII character set, which is not designed to support languages other than English.

-If an IDN that is registered and has a character variants according to the appropriate language authority, then those IDN variants will be reserved and restricted for registration by the registry.
+If an IDN that is registered and has/have character variants according to the appropriate language authority, then those IDN variants as used in .org will be reserved and restricted for registration by the registry.

 |IDN Language Script/Policy||IDN Language Tag||Effective Date|

 |Russian Cyrillic||BS, BG, BE, MK, RU, SR, UK||19-Feb-2011|

 .org continues to work on resolving IDN difficulties to make the internet more accessible in as many languages as possible.

 Additional resources about IDNs used in .org include: